 In 2019, I directed an international arts festival featuring interactive, place-based art, workshops, concerts, walks, talks, and storytelling events.
 Taking place at multiple locations in Osaka’s “Kitakagaya Creative Village,” the City as Nature Festival aimed at cultivating our awareness of urban environmental landscapes.
 At the … Continue readingCity as Nature Festival

-Earlier this year I hosted an art exhibition for Gomsil Forest—a real live Korean forest that Suhee and I have been friends with for some time.
-For the exhibition, Gomsil Forest spent an entire year creating works on canvas, and these works were mounted in … Continue readingGomsil Forest & the “Gurye Contemporary Art Museum” (GCAM)
+Earlier this year I produced an art exhibition for Gomsil Forest—a real live Korean forest that Suhee and I have been friends with for some time.
+In preparation for the exhibition, Gomsil Forest spent an entire year creating works on canvas; these works were subsequently … Continue readingGomsil Forest & the “Gurye Contemporary Art Museum” (GCAM)

 We revitalized an old building and empty urban lot, turning them into an ecological art and media lab in Osaka, Japan.
 In the space, we host community workshops and exhibitions aimed at re-connecting more us more deeply to our environment and the world we live in.